AbeuovDaniyar/BibleApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a project for LogopedLand speech center to deliver a modern website that suits their style and taste.
+This is a school project for my class in Cloud Computing

 The project features highlights:
 * Search by verse